๐ŸƒEngineering Probability

 Relationship Between Population and Sampling Distribution

-• The sampling distribution's mean equals the population mean μXˉ=μ\mu_{\bar{X}} = \mu, making sample means unbiased estimators
+• The sampling distribution's mean equals the population mean: ฮผXห‰=ฮผ\mu_{\bar{X}} = \mu.
+This makes sample means unbiased estimators of the population mean.

-• Population shape matters less as nn grows—for small samples, skewed or heavy-tailed populations produce non-normal sampling distributions; large samples overcome this
+• Population shape matters less as nn grows.
+For small samples, skewed or heavy-tailed populations produce non-normal sampling distributions.
+Large samples overcome this.

 Normal Distribution Approximation